Lejoon/modular-scraping-platform/misc/spec_updated.md

     metadata: Dict[str, Any] = Field(default_factory=dict)

 class Transform(ABC):
-    """Universal transform interface for all pipeline stages.
+    """Universal transform interface for plugin pipeline stages.

     This is the core abstraction that enables plugin chaining.
-    All pipeline components (data processors, fetchers, sinks) inherit from this.
+    Any stage in a pipeline (fetcher, parser, sink) implements this interface.
     """

     @abstractmethod